iobio/example-bamViewer/step4/README.md

 # Step 4
-Now we can finally hook up the real data to our visualization code and see our bam viewer
+Now we can finally hook up the real data to our visualization code and see our bam viewer.

 ### Add SAM/BAM helper parser functions
 First we need to add some helper functions to parse the SAM/BAM records coming back.
-Add these at the end of the ```script``` tag
+Add these at the end of the ```script``` tag.
 ```JavaScript
 function parseSamRecord(str) {
     var rec = {},